-All applicants will be informed by email by 15 February 2019 concerning invitations to the Talent Days in March and by 31 May 2019 regarding the Talent Day in Berlin.
+All applicants will be informed by email by 31 May 2019 regarding the Talent Day in Berlin.

 The repertoire for the first round is a solo piece of your own choice of 5 to 10 minutes.
 We don’t provide a pianist, but accompanied pieces or movements of the concertos can be performed solo.